nkoster/probo/README.md

 g++ -O -Wall -std=c++11 v.cpp -o v_tmp && cat v_tmp hi >v && chmod +x v
 ````

-Start:
+#### Start

+Run the virus bootstrap executable in a directory that contains other executables:

 ````
 ./v
 ````

+This will infect one executable per run, until all files are infected.

 By default, only executables in the current directory are infected.

-Imagine what will happen when the default wil be `/bin/`.
+Imagine what will happen when the default wil be `/bin/`, runing as root or with sudo rights.